chris-lye/sentiment-analysis/README.md

 This is a project made to do simple dictionary based sentiment analysis on .txt files.
+Currently a WIP to be cleaned up.

 ## Instructions: